SPRING LAWN CARE BOOTCAMP

 The grass is always greener at West Coast Gardens, fellow gardeners!
 Why?
 Because we have a solid spring lawn care routine for an irresistibly lush yard, perfect for summer picnics and barbecues.
 Don’t worry, your lawn’s health doesn’t depend on how many jumping jacks and squats you can do!

 Rather this bootcamp is all about combating pH levels and sparring with that scrappy moss.
 I should warn you that this can be a ferocious battle and is not for the faint of heart (put on those gardening gloves and break out the wheelbarrow).
 Here on the west coast, in Vancouver and Surrey, you'll need tenacious tactics to tame the naturally acidic soil but we’re with you every step of the way!

 Get that soil in shape!

 The first step is to take care of the soil.
 Remember that your lawn is a plant and needs healthy roots.
 On the west coast we battle our high soil acidity by spreading lime.
 But what about the kids and the dog?
 Is it safe?
 Don’t worry, this isn’t chemical warfare for your lawn!
 Lime is simply ground up limestone rock and completely natural.

 Grab a bag of Dolopril limestone, or another favourite brand, and talk to us about borrowing one of our complimentary spreaders.
 Sure you can do it by hand, but why work hard when you can work smart?
 Our free spreaders make sure the lime is distributed evenly and more effectively.
 Then sit back and wait for the rain to hit (It’s never too long a wait here on the west coast).

 The reason your lawn responds so well to the lime is because a neutral pH allows the grass to absorb calcium and iron better, making it healthier and greener.
 (Like a multivitamin for grass.)

-Sometimes we feel like we’re defending our yards against moss all summer.
+The great moss battle Sometimes we feel like we’re defending our yards against moss all summer.
 Here’s my two step plan of attack to beat back this enemy.